Intellectual giftedness: Gifted minority students in the United States

 The majority of students enrolled in gifted programs are White; Black and Hispanic students constitute a smaller proportion than their enrollment in school.
 For example, statistics from 1993 indicate that in the U.S., Black students represented 16.2% of public school students, but only constituted 8.4% of students enrolled in gifted education programs.
 Similarly, while Hispanic students represented 9% of public school students, these students only represented 4.7% of those identified as gifted.
 However, Asian students make up only 3.6% of the student body, yet constitute 14% in the gifted programs.
 Poor students are also underrepresented in gifted programs, even more than Black and Hispanic students are.

 Lack of equity and access in programs for the gifted has been acknowledged since the early twentieth century.
 In the 1920s, research by Lillian Steele Proctor pointed to systemic racism as a contributor to the relative invisibility of gifted African American youth.
 In their 2004 study, "Addressing the Achievement Gap Between Minority and Nonminority Children by Increasing Access to Gifted Programs" Olszewski-Kubilius et al. write that minority students are "less likely to be nominated by teachers as potential candidates for gifted programs and, if nominated, are less likely to be selected for the program, particularly when such traditional measures as I.Q. and achievement tests are used for identification."

 This underrepresentation of such students in gifted programs is attributed to a multiplicity of factors including cultural bias of testing procedures, selective referrals and educator bias, and reliance on deficit-based paradigms.
 To address the inequities in assessment procedures, researchers suggest the use of multiple tests and alternative methods of testing, such as performance-based assessment measures, oral-expressiveness measures as well as non-verbal ability assessments (such as Naglieri Nonverbal Abilities Tests (NNAT) or Raven's Matrix Analogies Tests).

 According to 2013-2014 data collected by the Office of Civil Rights of the Department of Education, White students have more opportunities and exposure to attending schools that offer gifted and talented education programs (GATE) than racial and ethnic minority students, specifically Black and Latino students.
 Data collected by the Office of Civil Rights department of the Department of Education also reveal that racial/ethnic minority students are underrepresented in gifted and talented education programs.
-Forty-nine percent of all students enrolled in schools that offer GATE programs are White.
-Whereas 42% of all students enrolled in schools that offer GATE programs are Latino and Black.
-Thus revealing that white people have more opportunities to be a part of a school that offers GATE programs.
-The issue is within these GATE programs 29% of the students are Latino and Black and 57% are White (U.S. Department of Education, 2016).
+Forty-nine percent of all students enrolled in schools that offer GATE programs are White, whereas 42% of all students enrolled in schools that offer GATE programs are Latino and Black, thus revealing that white people have more opportunities to be a part of a school that offers GATE programs.
+Within GATE programs, 29% of the students are Latino and Black, and 57% are White (U.S. Department of Education, 2016).